Home additions: options, financing and insurance | key4.ch

 In collaboration with

-• Financing: This needs to be clarified right at the start because this sort of project can get complex and costly.
-Do you have enough savings?
-Or are you thinking of increasing your existing mortgage?
+• Financing: The financing of a home addition should be clear from the very start.
+Such a project can become expensive.
+Do you have enough reserves?
+Or maybe you want to increase an existing mortgage?
 Clarify in advance what requirements you’ll need to meet.

 Financing that grows with you